miguelPerezOntiveros/framework/README.md

 	- YAML to JSON and JSON to YAML conversion on MM project creations (from scratch and copied from the datatable)
 	- Import/Export feature
 	- DB, MM DB entry and FS on project creation an deletion based on project name
+	- document config cache.
+Abreviated non associative yaml is passed on to PHP, which filles in defaults and stores it in the DB.
+PHP then reads it back and makes it associative.
+TODO where?, that then workes as a cache and at some point TODO configs are passed to the front end.
 - Deploying to GCP (explain whole GCP migration).
 Should be using the "--prod-mode" flag on entry.sh
 - document OAuth
 - Creating portlets and pages